hmemcpy/hmemcpy.com/content/posts/functional-programming-in-haskell-stepik-course-notes-module-1.md

 +++
 There's a fantastic free online course (MOOC) for the Russian-speaking developer community on [Stepik](https://stepik.org/) for learning Haskell - a two-part course titled [Functional Programming in Haskell](https://stepik.org/course/75) by Denis Moskvin, (then) associate professor at the St. Petersburg Academic University.
 I recently re-watched the course (having completed it previously) and decided to take notes and summarize the course content in English for your enjoyment.

-I would like to thank Denis Moskvin for providing this amazing resource for free, and urge you, if you speak Russian and want to learn Haskell, to work through the course material and exercises!
+I would like to thank Denis Moskvin for providing this amazing resource for free.
+I urge you, if you speak Russian and want to learn Haskell, to work through the course material and exercises!

 Below is the summary of the first module, **Introduction**, out of 5.